Skip to main contentSkip to main navigationSkip to footer content

 Art - Associate in Fine Arts (150)

-Illinois colleges and universities offer two different bachelor's degrees in Art: the professional Bachelor of Fine Arts (B.F.A) degree and the Bachelor of Arts (B.A.) degree with a major in Art.
-In general, because the B.F.A. degree prepares students for graduate school, it requires 70 or more semester credits in Art, while the B.A. degree (major in Art) requires about 40 to 50 semester credits in Art.
-At some schools, a B.A. degree requires competency in a foreign language, while the B.F.A. degree does not.
+Illinois colleges and universities offer two different bachelor's degrees in Art: the professional BFA degree and the Bachelor of Arts (BA) degree with a major in Art.
+The BFA degree prepares students for graduate school and requires 70 or more semester credits in Art.
+Most BFA programs require a portfolio review for admission.

 ART - IAI Recommended Baccalaureate Curriculum